June 02, 2017

 So you want to go the extra mile to be the smartest homebuyer you can be.
 Good for you!
-You’ve just earned yourself a standing O from Nevada Housing Division—and your lender and real estate pro, too.
+You’ve just earned yourself a standing ovation from Nevada Housing Division—and your lender and real estate pro, too.

-Have an idea for a helpful how-to video?
-Wish you had your hands on an all-important checklist?
-Contact us and share your suggestion.
+Want us to add more resources?
+Have an idea for a helpful how-to video or handy checklist?Contact us and share your suggestion.
 Chances are, other homebuyers want that same info, too.

 Managing Your Credit